WadeLWright/justwrighttechnologies/README.md

 ## Color Customization

 The website features dynamic color customization.
 Users can change the primary and secondary colors, which are applied throughout the site using Tailwind CSS and CSS variables.
 This allows for easy branding adjustments without modifying the codebase.

+## Animations

+We use Framer Motion for smooth, performant animations throughout the site.
+This library provides a simple API for creating complex animations and transitions.

 ## Deployment